Home Page: http://www.swarthmore.edu/Humanities/sforres1/>

 Present second project work by reading part of it (2nd project due today!); Weaver, Berman, Chamberlain; another false translation.
 Strategize on final bilingual readings.

-Search for a Native Language: Translation and Cultural Identity,” TSR 281-311; Gayatri Chakrovorty Spivak, “The Politics of
+“The Search for a Native Language: Translation and Cultural Identity,” TSR 281-311; Gayatri Chakrovorty Spivak, “The

-Present a translation you like or find problematic, with 2-3 pages of text to illustrate your points; Middleton, Brisset, Chakrovorty Spivak; briefly describe final projects; in small groups: discuss final project shape in more detail, field questions and get suggestions.
+Present a translation you like or find problematic, with 2-3 pages of text or scanned pdfs to illustrate your points; Middleton, Brisset, Chakrovorty Spivak; briefly describe final projects; in small groups: discuss final project shape in more detail, field questions and get suggestions.

 Readings for Week 10: Edward Seidensticker, "On Trying to Translate Japanese," Craft, 142-53; Kwame Anthony Appiah, “Thick